KarinaBurin/KarinaBurin/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ### Hey!
 Welcome to my profile!
 How is it going?  👋
-My name is Karina Burin :raise_hand:
+My name is Karina Burin  .

 i'm educated on analysis of systems development and work as a software programmer with language Microsoft visual foxPro.